ItsAkinlaja/Landpage/README.md

-his project demonstrates an introduction page with typing animation and effects.
+This project demonstrates an introduction page with typing animation and effects.
 It showcases a series of phrases displayed as if being typed out, followed by a final message.
 The page features an animated border effect around the text and a universal black background.
 The final message encourages engagement with emojis and instructions.